 Give yourself a round of applause: you have quit smoking and taken steps to better health.
 One of the biggest concerns of smokers who quit is weight gain, but your first priority should remain stopping smoking.
 After that, you can continue on your path to healthy living by reaching and maintaining a healthy weight.

 We all know smoking is the number one risk factor for lung cancer, which is the leading cause of cancer death in the U.S. Smoking is also a risk factor for cancer of the mouth, nose, throat, larynx, esophagus, liver, bladder, kidney, pancreas, colon, rectum, cervix, stomach, blood, and bone marrow.
-It increases the risk for other lung disease as well as heart disease.
+Smoking increases the risk for other lung disease as well as heart disease.
 Pregnant women who smoke risk their babies being born prematurely, having delivery complications, and babies with low birth weight.
+When you quit smoking, health benefits include a reduced risk of these conditions.

 It's not guaranteed you will gain weight when you quit smoking.
-For those who do gain weight, the gain is only about 6 to 8 pounds.
+For those who do gain weight, the weight gain after quitting smoking is only about 6 to 8 pounds.
 Only about 10% of people who quit smoking gain 30 pounds or more.

 There are several reasons you may gain weight when you stop smoking, including: